 Things to Know Before Visiting Nepal

-Nepal is a wonderful country to put your legs because it is a wonderful country to visit.
+Nepal is a wonderful Asian country to put your legs on because it is a wonderful destination to visit.
 Along with the adventurous activities in Nepal, there are so many pleasure activities that can cater to everyone.
+Today through this post I am going to show you things to know before visiting Nepal in brief.

 What to know before going to Nepal?

-Beside safe destinations to travel, there are lots of things to know to make lifelong memories.
+Besides safe destinations, there are some essential things that travelers should know to make a wonderful trip.
 So putting out these things in this post, you learn here “what to know before going to Nepal”.

 1) Bring passport size photo for arrival Visa